 As a gifted facilitator, Kim helps clients experience for themselves what it feels like to create healthy, authentic relationships with horses.
 This experience can then be transferred to other areas of life.

 I learned the basics of horse care and riding at Girl Scout summer camp.
 I later honed those skills in college through the St. Andrews University (NC) equestrian program.
-It was there, during my junior year in college, that my parents’ worst fears became reality.
+It was there, during my senior year in college, that my parents’ worst fears became reality.
 A horrific riding accident left me with a broken neck, a severely bruised body and - as I would later find out - a shattered confidence.

 As my mentor Karen Rohlf likes to say: